JonDDowns/fozziejoin/README.md

 cd ./fozziejoin
 ```

 Then, use `devtools` to install the package.
+Note that this requires the Rust toolchain and `cargo` to run properly.

 ```{R}
 devtools::install()